 The primary purpose of the faculty evaluation system at Southwest Tennessee Community College (STCC) is to promote individual and institutional self-improvement.
 The STCC faculty evaluation system is designed to 1) communicate clearly to faculty their supervisor's expectations; and 2) provide timely and meaningful feedback to faculty so they may monitor their progress toward their goals and objectives.
 Accordingly, the STCC faculty evaluation system focuses on the goals and objectives of the individual that have been developed to be consistent with the strategic goals of the department, division and college.
-All faculty members with teaching responsibilities are to be evaluated annually on four components: Teaching, Service and Advising, Faculty Contribution to the Institution, and Scholarly and Professional Activities.
+All faculty members with teaching responsibilities are to be evaluated annually on four components: Teaching,

+Advising, Service and Professional Development.
 An optional fifth component, Administrative Duties, is included only for those faculty members who have been given release time from teaching to carry out administrative duties.

-At the beginning of the fall semester, each faculty member shall begin an Annual Performance Review by completing a statement of annual Goals and Declaration of Weights through the Web-based Faculty Annual Performance Review system, which is approved by their Department Chair.
+At the beginning of the fall semester, each faculty member shall begin an Annual Performance Review by completing a Faculty Development Plan (FDP) which is approved by their Department Chair.
 These statements serve as an evaluation of progress and a format and focus for a discussion of expectations for the future.
 It is recognized that unforeseen obstacles or opportunities may require faculty to alter or adjust priorities and plans.
-Therefore, faculty will have an opportunity to revise their Annual

-Performance Goals and Weights at mid-year to reflect and accommodate any such alterations or changes in planned activities.
+Therefore, faculty will have an opportunity to revise their FDP at mid-year to reflect and accommodate any such alterations or changes in planned activities.

-At the end of the academic year each faculty member in a department will be evaluated by one or more of the following: Students, the department chair, Peers, and a self-evaluation.
+At the end of the academic year each faculty member in a department will be evaluated by one or more of the following: Students, the department chair, peers, and a self-evaluation.
 The various components of the evaluation system will be calculated to determine the Faculty Member's Overall Performance Review Summary and his Evaluation Rating.
 In addition, strengths and weaknesses and development needs, as well as progress toward Academic Tenure and/or Promotion, will be identified and noted.

-Policies and Procedures for doing the annual Faculty Evaluation can be found on the STCC Internal WebSite under the Faculty Development and Evaluation Committee documents.
+Policies and Procedures for doing the annual Faculty Evaluation can be found on the Southwest Tennessee Community College Internal Website under the Faculty Development and Evaluation Committee documents.